pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 ### Creating a database resource

-PKS deployments require you to install Pega Platform software in an PostgreSQL database.
-After you create an PostgreSQL instance that is available to your PKS cluster, you must create a PostgreSQL database in which to install Pega Platform.
+TKGI deployments require you to install Pega Platform software in an PostgreSQL database.
+After you create an PostgreSQL instance that is available to your TKGI cluster, you must create a PostgreSQL database in which to install Pega Platform.
 When you are finished, you will need the database name and the PostgreSQL instance IP address which you create in this procedure in order to add this information to your pega.yaml Helm chart.

 #### Creating an PostgreSQL instance

-To begin, create an PostgreSQL Instance that is available to your PKS cluster.
-In this example, we create an PostgreSQL instance in GCP; however, you can create or use an database resource that is available to the PKS cluster.
+To begin, create an PostgreSQL Instance that is available to your TKGI cluster.
+In this example, we create an PostgreSQL instance in GCP; however, you can create or use an database resource that is available to the TKGI cluster.

 1. Use a web browser to log in to <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.